hyorman/ragnarok/README.md

 2. **Embedding Generation**: Each chunk is converted to a vector embedding using a sentence transformer model running locally via transformers.js.

-3. **Storage**: Embeddings and metadata (including heading paths) are stored in VSCode's secure secret storage as a JSON-based vector database.
+3. **Storage**: Embeddings and metadata (including heading paths) are stored in per-topic JSON files in VSCode's extension storage directory.
+Each topic gets its own file for efficient loading and storage.

 4. **Query Processing**: When queried (via the LLM tool or directly):
    - The query is converted to an embedding